danielaparker/jsoncons/doc/ref/corelib/reflection-traits.md

 ### json variant traits

-The json variant traits define a compile time template based interface for conversion between a `basic_json` value and a value of some other type `T`.
+The json variant traits define a compile time template based interface for conversion between a `basic_json` value and a data structure of type `T`.
 They are used in `basic_json` template constructors, `basic_json::is<T>`, `basic_json::as<T>`, and `basic_json::try_as<T>` with the requirement that type `T` have `json_traits` defined.